damianhakert/damianhakert.github.io/source/posts/2016-09-14-announcing-gitlab-and-mesosphere.html.md

 Today we're happy to announce our integration with Mesosphere.
 Now you can install GitLab in your DC/OS environment in one-click.
 If you are not already familiar with Mesosphere, this is the perfect chance to get acquainted.
 Built on top of Apache Mesos, [Mesosphere Enterprise DC/OS](https://mesosphere.com/product/) makes it easier to build, run, and scale modern apps.
 How?
-In short, they let you put your workloads into Doceker containers and then manage those containers from a single secure and highly-available platform.
+In short, they let you put your workloads into Docker containers and then manage those containers from a single secure and highly-available platform.
 We won't say more than that so we don't spoil the five reasons to be excited.